mdmtk/docs/edge/source/guide/csp/settings.md

   <tr>
     <td>Do not change</td>
     <td>"0"</td>
-	<td>This value (or the absence of this parm from the XML) will cause no changes to be made as to whether or not a device user will be allowed to make changes to the Wi-Fi configuration from the System Settings Menu.</td>
+	<td>This value (or the absence of this parm from the XML) will cause no changes to be made as to whether or not a device user will be allowed to make changes to the Wi-Fi configuration from the System Settings Menu and the Quick Settings.</td>
   </tr>
   <tr>
     <td>Enable</td>
     <td>"1"</td>
-	<td>This value will cause the device user to be allowed to make changes to the Wi-Fi configuration from the System Settings Menu.</td>
+	<td>This value will cause the device user to be allowed to make changes to the Wi-Fi configuration from the System Settings Menu and the Quick Settings.</td>
   </tr>
   <tr>
     <td>Disable</td>
     <td>"2"</td>
-	<td>This value will cause the device user to be prevented from making changes to the Wi-Fi configuration from the System Settings Menu.</td>
+	<td>This value will cause the device user to be prevented from making changes to the Wi-Fi configuration from the System Settings Menu and the Quick Settings.</td>
   </tr>
 </table>
 </div>